Key Takeaways

 Here is a concrete mathematical example of how this works: Imagine your contract states you pay 15 cents per kWh, but the provider offers a $50 bill credit if you use at least 1,000 kWh in a single billing cycle.
 If your household uses exactly 999 kWh, you miss the credit and owe $149.85.
 However, if you use exactly 1,000 kWh, the $50 credit immediately kicks in, dropping your effective bill down to just $100.00.
 Understanding these thresholds is crucial because coming up just short of a tier — or accidentally blowing past the maximum allowance — can dramatically increase your effective electricity rate.

-Free Nights and Weekends: Are They Worth It?
+Free Nights and Weekends Are They Worth It?

 If you work outside the home during the day and run most of your chores on Saturday and Sunday, you have likely considered free nights and weekends electricity plans.
-These plans offer exactly what the name suggests: completely free electricity during specific overnight hours and throughout the weekend.
+These plans offer exactly what the name suggests: completely free electricity during specific overnight hours and throughout the entire weekend.

 Pros and Cons of Usage-Based Plans